Galbi: Pork

 For dwaeji-galbi-gui (돼지갈비구이; "grilled pork ribs"), the marinade can be either ganjang (soy sauce)-based or gochujang (chili paste)-based: the former being similar to beef galbi marinade and the latter being spicy.
 Cheongju (rice wine) is usually used in both types of marinade to remove any undesired porky smell.

 If used, pork shoulder meat is carved into thicker slices of around 2.5 cm in width.
 Deeper cuts are made when scoring the surface to allow the marinade to penetrate the meat.

 Grilling and serving

 Galbi is grilled, typically by the diners themselves, on grills set in the tables.
 The meat cooks for a short time on medium high heat on a lightly greased gridiron over glowing charcoal.
 The remaining marinade is brushed on during grilling to produce a glazed finish.

-Once cooked, the meat is typically cut into pieces over the grill with kitchen scissors, then wrapped inside lettuce leaves, kkaennip (perilla leaves), or other leafy vegetables.
-These made-on-the-spot leaf wraps, called ssam, usually include a piece of grilled meat, ssamjang, raw or grilled garlic, and a sauce made of soybean paste and chili paste.
+Once cooked, the meat is typically cut into pieces over the grill with kitchen scissors, then wrapped inside lettuce leaves, kkaennip (perilla frutescens), or other leafy vegetables.
+These made-on-the-spot leaf wraps, called ssam, usually include a piece of grilled meat, ssamjang, raw or grilled garlic, and a sauce made of doenjang (soybean paste) and gochujang (chili paste).
 Like other Korean main dishes, galbi is often accompanied by bap (cooked rice) and side dishes known as banchan.